 Myself and one of my friends still recall a conversation in the schoolyard one time about David Bowie: a member of our class was certain that the singer had under-gone a sex change.
 Sure, why else would he look like he did ?
 And, by looking like he did, looked nothing like either ACDC, Status Quo or Madness, the most popular music acts among our peers.
 And that’s how absolutely dopey we were: sexual ambiguity never featured on our radars, nor did it feature in any of our biology, religion or civics classes.
 The closest our parents and teachers got to the subject was when April Ashley, a British model who had actually undergone a full sex change in the 1960s, appeared one night on The Late Late Show and left a week of consternation in her slipstream around Ireland.

 Cork folk in general – and Blackpool people especially – like to remember their own successes proudly and loudly and you’d hear regular mention of the great entertainers, actors and performers from around our way: Niall Tóibín, Joe Lynch, Walloo Dunlea, Paddy Comerford and others.
 But you’d hear far less talk about Danny La Rue.
-La Rue was born Danny Carroll in Madden’s Buildings, a loft of a bowl, literally, from where our house was, although his family moved to London in the early 1930s while he was still a young boy.
+La Rue was born and raised in Cork city, a couple of lofts of a bowl from where our house was, although his family moved to London in the early 1930s while he was still a young boy.
 He’d enjoyed a stellar career as a singer and stage performer in Britain and even by 1980, was still one of the most popular draws on the British theatre circuit and a regular on the stages in The West End.
 Danny La Rue was a gay man, best known as a female impersonator and drag artist.
 He’d routinely return to Cork, where he’d fill The Opera House and, in his flamboyant frocks and rubber bosom, bring the house down with his arch routines and songs.